flyingrhinonz/kenmode/README.md

 # Manual install instructions:

-Copy: **kenmode.sh**   to your home directory.
+* Copy: **kenmode.sh**   to your home directory.
-To use it every time you open a shell - call it from the end of your:  **~/.bashrc**  file.
+* To use it every time you open a shell - call it from the end of your:  **~/.bashrc**  file.
-To manually use it (for example on a shared machine that you don't want to permanently improve for everyone who's not yet ready for this) - simply source it at the command line:  **. kenmode.sh**  and it will only improve your current session.
+* To manually use it (for example on a shared machine that you don't want to permanently improve for everyone who's not yet ready for this) - simply source it at the command line:  **. kenmode.sh**  and it will only improve your current session.

 # Usage:

 * Much better command prompt for regular users and root.
+* Improves pager behavior in the shell and in other programs that use **less** .
-* Changes bash command line editing to vi mode.
+* Changes bash command line editing to **vi mode** .
 Trust me - once you get used to vi mode you'll never go back.
-* Improves pager behavior.
+* Sets up **vim** as the preferred editor for whichever programs I've encountered.
-* Sets up vim kenmode for those who use my improved vim settings which can be found here: https://github.com/flyingrhinonz/vimrc_linux
+* Sets up **vim kenmode** for people who use my improved vim settings which can be found here: https://github.com/flyingrhinonz/vimrc_linux
 * Better  **ls**  functions:  ll, llh, llz, lll, lllz .
 * Functions to improve regularly used journalctl and du commands:  jcff, jcft, kdu .
 * Displays your **~/todo.txt** file if it exists at login.
-* Displays running screen and tmux session IDs if they exist at login.
+* Displays running **screen** and **tmux** session IDs if they exist at login.

 Enjoy...